A 'Tale' Of Child Sex Abuse Was Inspired By Filmmaker's Real-Life Trauma

 Let's go back: 1973, affluent, white suburbs ... a good private school ... and this kid who's kind of dark and bright sends in a story — a very complex story — and what [the teacher] wrote on the back, I remember very clearly, she wrote, "If this is true, it's a travesty.
 But since you're so well-adjusted it can't be true." ...

 So obviously she questioned it and quickly said, "Can't be possible."
 Now, in 1973 that is how someone would react.
 Just as my mother ... also had suspicions and thought, "How is this possible?
 I'm overreacting."
 That was 1973.
 Now today, in 2018, we know differently, and no teacher would react like that.
-I don't blame my teacher at all and I don't blame my mother.
+I don't blame my teacher at all, and I don't blame my mother.

 On whether writing "The Tale" was a cry for help